ablmsky/PatentAnalyzer/README.md

   And try to follow SOLID rules.

 Demo version were completed!
-Wathc gif.
+Watch gif.
-*freezes only on gif:)
+*freezes only here:)

 ![](PatentAnalyzer.gif)